YangLiu9208/home/index.md

 I'm Yang Liu (刘阳), a post-doctoral fellow at [HCP Lab](http://www.sysu-hcp.net/home/), [Sun-Yat-Sen University](http://www.sysu.edu.cn/) with co-supervisor Prof. [Liang Lin](http://www.linliang.net/).
 Before that, I obtained my Ph.D degree in 2019 at [Institute of Telecommunication](http://ste.xidian.edu.cn/), [Xidian University](https://www.xidian.edu.cn/) under the supervision of Prof. [Zhaoyang Lu](http://web.xidian.edu.cn/zhylu/).

 ## News
-08/2019:  One journal paper is published in IEEE Transactions on Circuits and Systems for Video Technology (JCR Rank 1, IF:4.046).
+08/2019:  One journal paper is published in IEEE TCSVT (JCR Rank 1, IF:4.046).
-06/2018:  One journal paper is published in IEEE Signal Processing Letters(JCR Rank 2, IF:3.268).
+06/2018:  One journal paper is published in IEEE SPL(JCR Rank 2, IF:3.268).
 02/2018:  One journal paper is published in Complexity (JCR Rank 1, IF:4.621).
 01/2018:  One journal paper is published in Journal of Xi'an Jiaotong University.
 08/2017:  One journal paper is published in Journal of Xi'an Jiaotong University.
-09/2016:  One conference paper is accepted by Chinese Conference on Biometric Recognition.
+09/2016:  One conference paper is accepted by CCBR.

 ## Research interests
 Human Action Understanding